Skip to main content

 Account Management

 Your HSA is a savings account and management of your HSA is your responsibility.
 You must first open your account before funds may be deposited (including any employer contributions) or withdrawn to pay for qualified medical expenses.
-Failure to open your HSA account could result in forfeiture of employer contributions.
-Employee contributions will be returned via payroll and taxed appropriately.
+Failure to open your HSA account could result in forfeiture of contributions.
+University contributions become effective the first of the month following opening of the account.

 There are fees associated with your HSA.
 When you access your account online, you will be directed to your homepage which includes forms and resources, including a fee schedule.
 Please review the fee schedule associated with your account.